colloqi/piSignage/README.md

     -  **[Raspberry Pi 4 support (2.4.6) based on Jun 2019 buster rasbian os ](https://pisignage.s3.amazonaws.com/pisignage-images/pisignage_2.4.6.img.zip)**
         -  [Gdrive link for 2.4.6](https://drive.google.com/file/d/1h7KHvUXW6heiu_5jkjWRfQ_5Ykrl6T22/view?usp=sharing)
         -  Known issues:
             .
-No OpenVG support (emergency messages is not supported, only browser based ticker and clock supported)
+No OpenVG support (emergency message is not supported, only browser based ticker and clock supported)
             .
 Do not use that mpv player option under Group settings
             .
 4K support is yet to be released